 Excessive force is an interesting concept because I use it in criminal defense as a defense to certain crimes that my client is charged with.
 For example, California Penal Code 148(a)(1) resisting arrest and battery on a police officer (CALCRIM 945).

-Some of these other charges that the police drum-up once they rough somebody up and the person either fights back, or they don't fight back, the police are just putting a crime in there to justify arresting them, putting them in custody, and to try to counter any civil claim the person might have against the police.
+Some of these other charges that the police drum up once they rough somebody up and the person either fights back or doesn't fight back, the police are just putting a crime in there to justify arresting them, putting them in custody, and trying to counter any civil claim the person might have against the police.

 So, the CALCRIM 2656 jury instruction that would be given has to do with saying you're being charged with resisting arrest.
 The officer has to be in the performance of their duties at the time.
 So, they can't just attack somebody or use unreasonable force and then claim that you're resisting arrest.